Time 14:35, 31 Oct 1998

 notable failures!!!

-I'm expert in a great many aspects of ganja production, and i'd like
+I'm expert in a great many aspects of ganja production, and i'd like to begin

 making my knowledge and skill available to others more easily....